adityabyele/CSE508-Network-Security/mytcpdmp/README.md

 ./mydump

 -i&nbsp;&nbsp;&nbsp;Live capture from the network device <interface>.
-If not specified,  automatically selects a default interface to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;listen.
+If not specified,  automatically selects a default interface to listen.
 Capture continues indefinitely until the user terminates the program.

 -r&nbsp;&nbsp;&nbsp;read packets from <pcap trace file\>.

 -s&nbsp;&nbsp;&nbsp;Keep only packets that contain <string> in their payload (after any BPF filter is applied).

 <expression\> is a BPF filter that specifies which packets will be dumped.
-If no filter is given, all packets seen on the interface (or contained in the
-trace) are dumped.
+If no filter is given, all packets seen on the interface (or contained in the trace) are dumped.
 Otherwise, only packets matching <expression> are dumped.

 Priority is given to -r over -i.
 If -r is present -i is ignored.
 If there is a error in r, program stops execution with error message.
 After that it checks for -i , if -i is not present then opens default device otherwise the specified device.